Croxton Play of the Sacrament: Antisemitism controversy

 The play is largely antisemitic, and Lisa Lampert views the play as a text that vilifies "the Jew" and casts them as a murderer and constant enemy of a Christian.
 She states that the play asserts that the Jews murdered Christ in the past, and will continue to do so in the future.
 Anthony Bale notes that while the play is largely antisemitic, viewing it as simply antisemitic would be a mistake.
 He asserts that the Jews are used to examine the aspects of religion, international trade, identity, and most importantly the efficacy of the Eucharist.
 He also asserts that the corrupt Christian (Aristorius) is presented as much at fault as the Jewish men who buy the host.

-Jews as a substitute for Lollards
+Jews or Lollards?

-There is a lot of discussion around whether or not the Jews were actually meant to symbolize lollards.
-At the time that the play was created, Jews had been absent from England for almost two centuries.
-Celia Cutts believes that the focus of the real presence of Christ in the bread and wine was meant to target these lollards, and persuade them away from their heresy.
-Others have claimed that East Anglia was very tolerant in the fifteenth century, as long as the nonconformists were discreet and presented no threat to the state.
-Furthermore, those who oppose this theory claim the lack of evidence of lollardry during this time disproves it entirely.
+There is an ongoing scholarly debate around whether or not the Jews in the play were actually meant to covertly depict members of the proto-Protestant Lollard movement.
+At the time that the play was written, the English Jewish community had been completely nonexistent for almost two centuries, since all Jews had been banished from England by King Edward Longshanks in the 1290 Edict of Expulsion.
+Celia Cutts accordingly believes that the real purpose of the play was to defend the Catholic doctrine of the Real Presence in the Blessed Sacrament against the attacks of the Lollards, and to persuade them away from their heresy.
+Others have alleged that East Anglia was very tolerant in the fifteenth century, as long as the nonconformists were both non-violent and discreet and presented no threat to the state.
+Furthermore, those who oppose this theory claim the lack of evidence of Lollardy during this time disproves it entirely.